 YouTube Keyword Research Made Easier With Search (understandings of deep things)

-What is your target market is searching for
+What is your target market searching for

 What the overall YouTube audience is trying to find